 History of Kentucky Fried Chicken

-Kentucky Fried Chicken (KFC) was founded by Colonel Harland Sanders, who began cooking and serving meals to travelers from his roadside restaurant in Corbin, Kentucky during the Great Depression in the 1930s.
-His unique blend of 11 herbs and spices, combined with his pressure-cooking technique, made his fried chicken stand out.
-As his popularity grew, Sanders began to franchise his recipe and restaurant model, leading to the birth of KFC in 1952 when the first franchise opened in Salt Lake City, Utah.
+Kentucky Fried Chicken was founded by Harland Sanders, who began serving fried chicken to travellers from his roadside restaurant in Corbin, Kentucky, during the 1930s.
+His cooking method used a pressure fryer and a blend of herbs and spices he had developed.
+As his reputation grew, Sanders began licensing his recipe to other restaurant operators, and the first formal KFC franchise opened in Salt Lake City, Utah, in 1952.